mcmarius/inlp/08_explainability/README.md

 - **Comparative Analysis**: Side-by-side method comparisons

 > [!NOTE]
-> **Data Grounding**: All observations and insights in this module are derived from actual execution on the ANPC dataset.
+> **Data Grounding**: All observations and insights in this lesson are derived from actual execution on the ANPC dataset.
 No hallucinated examples or statistics.